 in which we have

-where $u_{r}$ is the free spinor solution of the Dirac equation, $p$ is the four-momentum, $\hat{b}_{r}^{\dag}(p)$ and $\hat{b}_{r}(p)$ are creation and annihilation operators associated with spin $1/2$ systems, here neutral atoms, respectively, and the spin index $r=1,2$ counts two spin states of neutral atoms. $\hat{b}_{r}^{\dag}(p)$ and $\hat{b}_{r}(p)$ obeys the following canonical anticommutation relation
+where $u_{r}$ is the free spinor solution of the Dirac equation, $p$ is the four-momentum, $\hat{b}_{r}^{\dag}(p)$ and $\hat{b}_{r}(p)$ are the creation and annihilation operators associated with spin $1/2$ systems, here neutral atoms, respectively, and the spin index $r=1,2$ counts two spin states of neutral atoms.
+Also, $\hat{b}_{r}^{\dag}(p)$ and $\hat{b}_{r}(p)$ obey the following canonical anti-commutation relation

 Fig. \eqref{Fig1} shows the scattering process.
-The effective interaction Hamiltonian describing this process can be written in the following form
+Therefore, the effective interaction Hamiltonian density describing this process can be written in the following form